gazebosim/gz-transport/tutorials/02_installation.md

 make
 ```

-Configure Ignition Transport (choose either method a or b below):
+Configure Gazebo Transport (choose either method a or b below):

 A.  Release mode (recommended): This will generate optimized code, but will not have
     debug symbols.
 Use this mode if you don't need to use [GDB](https://www.gnu.org/software/gdb/) (advanced).